DeFi-Kai/Jupiter-lend-liquidation-risk/docs/liquidation-methodology.md

 # Liquidation Methodology

 Jupiter Lend uses Anchor, a framework for creating Solana programs (smart contracts) using the Rust programming language.
-Each program contains a set of instructions that define actions like supply, when assets are supplied to a market or liquidate, when a position is liquidated.
+Each program contains a set of instructions that define actions like `supply`, when assets are supplied to a market, or `liquidate`, when a position is liquidated.
 The first 8 bytes of the instruction data contain a discriminator, which identifies the instruction type.
 The bytes that follow contain the instruction's serialized arguments.

 For example, the Jupiter Lend `liquidate` instruction begins with the discriminator: